Hepi34/CUEORGBPlugin/README.md

 # How to configure the two .json files and add images
 * The JSON configuration files for this plugin were created by the previous developer, not me.
 Based on my understanding, I'll try to explain how they should be set up.
 * To add images, place them in the images folder.
-If you wanted to add a motherboard for example, you'd have to place the image im /images/mothermoard/BRAND_NAME/device_view.png or promo.png or thumbnail.png.
+If you wanted to add a motherboard for example, you'd have to place the image in /images/mothermoard/BRAND_NAME/device_view.png or promo.png or thumbnail.png.
 * Device view is the big picture that appears when you click on a device.
 Promo is the picture that appears on the start page of iCUE.
 Lastly, thumbnail is the picture which appears in the top row while you have a device selected.
 * Devices.json should be configured like so:
 * ![JSON](/screenshots/devices_json.png)